• Get started

 If this data is included, Data Manager can show that the record exists with the wrong status.

-• It must be a flat file, eg comma separated (CSV) or text (txt).
-It cannot be an Excel or a Google Sheet etc.
+• The Flat File must be a comma separated value (CSV) or text (TXT) file.
+It cannot be an Excel or a Google Sheet.

 • A header row is useful, and can be used when setting up to simplify creating attributes.